 1. Use Olive Oil for Cooking

-Extra virgin olive oil is suitable for low to medium heat cooking, making it an excellent choice for sautéing, stir-frying, or baking.
+Extra virgin olive oil is suitable for low to medium heat cooking, making it an excellent choice for sautéing, -frying, or baking.

 2. Dress Your Salads